paragi/sphp/README.md

 * 0.3.5  open_basedir restriction, without specifying doc roor in php.ini

 ### Help
-Please don't hesitate to submit an issue on github.
-But please be prepared to present a test case.

-Contributions are welcome.
+I appriciate contributions.
 Code should look good and compact, and be covered by a test case or example.

+in any case don't hesitate to submit an issue on github, with a test case.

+license